carlos-paz12/cantree/README.md

 ```bash
 cargo run
 ```

-The output of the run contains several test cases of the structure using the implemented functions.
+You should see a sequence of test cases executed in the terminal, showcasing insertions, deletions, and tree state visualizations.

 ---